artistritesh/artistritesh.github.io/README.md

 ## About

-Having 19.7 years of experience in IT and 6 years of experience in agile programs and product management.
-At Publicis Sapient, I own end-to-end enterprise digital business transformation for an energy and commodity portfolio of products for 13 EU countries.
-I coach and collaborate with stakeholders to improve business efficiency and manage the monthly $1.30k+ program budget.
+Results-driven senior-level program manager with 20 years of experience, including 7+ years specializing in Program and Product management.
+Expertise in driving enterprise digital business transformation, leading complex projects, and solving intricate business problems.
+Proven ability to deliver impactful results, optimize operational efficiency, and successfully manage cross-functional teams.

-With my previous employers, I engaged as an associate product manager for the following products: Dynamic factsheet, Data charting center, RR Bloomberg, CMS manager, Shopping cart plus, and Email marketing campaign manager.
-I led remote global geographically diverse teams in the launch of more than 35 profitable agile projects grossing GBP 1M+, 3 successful acquisition programs, and a 30% increase in production efficiency for investor relations products.
+At Publicis Sapient, I am entrusted with driving enterprise digital transformation and overseeing a manage product portfolio across 13 EU countries.
+Managing a monthly program budget exceeding $1.30k.
+In my previous role, I led a team of 16+ engineers, product managers, data engineers, and UX designers in developing new software products and features.
+I successfully managed various projects from inception to completion, built processes from the ground up, and improved operational efficiency by 30%.
+Additionally, I spearheaded the launch of over 40+ profitable projects, totalling GBP 2.7M+ in revenue, successfully executed 3 acquisition programs, and achieved a 30% increase in production efficiency for investor relations products.

 ## Skills